geetakumri/geetakumri/README.md

 Hi, My name is Geeta Kumari.I love to explore new technologies.

-I'm  proficient in Python, SQL, Power BI, R and MS Excel.
+I am  proficient in Python, SQL, Power BI, R and MS Excel.
 In my spare time, I love learning about new technologies.
 Besides programming, I enjoy music and reading books.